graphql/graphql.github.io/site/learn/Learn-Queries.md

     }
   }
 }
 ```

-When adding a default value, it is not necessary to provide any additional variables unless those values differ from the default value provided.
+When a default value is provided, additional variable definitions are not necessary.
+The query will use the default value, unless a new value is declared.

 ## Operation name